saveourtool/save-cloud/save-api/README.md

 The four main characteristics for client are necessary for execution:

 * **Configuration for web client** \
-  Basically it's just the Save Cloud backend address and port. (`WebClientProperties`)
+  Basically it's just the Save Cloud server address and port. (`WebClientProperties`)
 * **Configuration for evaluated tool** \
   Current configuration should contain information about evaluated tool. (`EvaluatedToolProperties`)